AlecBrooks/linked-blog-starter-md/publish/home.md

 ---
-title: "An Extendable Obsidian Publish alternative using Next.JS"
+title: "My Blog"
-excerpt: "Create your own template or use someone else's.
-Changing the template is a matter of updating one line"
+excerpt: "This is my blog"
 ---

-Test
+This is text for my blog. here is a link too.